Andre601/mkdocs-materialx/docs/contributing/making-a-pull-request.md

 4. **Do** ask questions if you are uncertain about anything.

-5. **Do** ask yourself if what you are doing benefits the wider community and makes Material for MkDocs a better product.
+5. **Do** ask yourself if what you are doing benefits the wider community and makes MaterialX for MkDocs a better product.

 6. **Do** ask yourself if the cost of making the changes stands in a good relation to the benefits they will bring.
 Some otherwise sensible changes can